 This Act may be cited as the Anglican Church of Australia Diocesan Trustees and Lands Act 1918 1.

-[Section 1 amended by No. 121 of 1976 s.
+[Section 1 amended: No. 121 of 1976 s.
 7.]

 2. Dissolution of incorporation of Bunbury and Kalgoorlie Trustees under 1895 Act

 The incorporation of the Bunbury Diocesan Trustees and the Kalgoorlie Diocesan Trustees effected under the Associations Incorporation Act 1895 5, is hereby dissolved: Provided that any and every deed, contract, agreement, act, matter, or thing heretofore executed or done by such trustees as a corporation under the said Act shall have and take effect as if such corporation had been regular and in accordance with the said Act.